fy-meng/cs184-p3-2-pathtracer/docs/index.md

     </table>
 </div>

-As we can see, a higher α value means that the macro surface tends to be diffuse, and is glossy when α is small.
+As we can see, the material tends to diffuse when α is higher, and is more glossy when α is small.

 <div align="middle">
     <table width="100%" align="middle">